 8 Over-the-top Experiences in Singapore You have to Try

 What’s happening on that illustrious, sun-swept island off the coast of Malaysia?
 A lot.
-Here, the most Instagrammable things to see, eat, and do—before everyone else beats you to it.
+Here, the most Instagrammable things to see, eat, and do now.

 Gardens by the Bay

 Some forty million people have visited Gardens by the Bay since it opened–and with good reason.
 Not only do the man-made “Supertrees” stand a towering 164 feet tall, but there’s an equally photo-ready on-site Flower Dome—as big as two football fields and the largest glass greenhouse on earth, according to the Guinness Book of World Records—filled with African baobab trees, tulips in every Technicolor color, and a succulent garden Martha Stewart would kill for.